sdb/sdb.github.com/_posts/2012-10-01-cloudr-is-now-open-source.md

 ---
 {% include JB/setup %}

-I recently open sourced Cloudr, an unofficial [CloudApp](http://getcloudapp.com) client application for the Android platform.
+I recently open sourced [Cloudr](https://github.com/sdb/cloudr), an unofficial [CloudApp](http://getcloudapp.com) client application for the Android platform.
 The CloudApp service allows you to share images, links, music, videos and files.

-The Cloudr client applciation currently has the following functionality:
+The Cloudr client application currently has the following functionality:

 * share images, videos and other files from a file manager, the Gallery, ...
 * share bookmarks